European Emigrant

 HEIRSHIP PROOFS

-Below are 3 of the 51 proofs we provided in the above case.
-These 51 proofs established all family tree links, from two generations above the decedent down to his half second cousin heirs.
+Below are 3 of the 74 proofs EEH discovered and presented in the above case.
+These 74 proofs established all family tree links, from three generations above the deceased property owner down to his half second cousins twice removed heirs.

 DIVIDED FAMILIES